top of page

 ~ The Capercaillie, James Fraser, 2009

-The name "capercaillie" comes from the Gaelic capull coille, meaning "horse of the woods," a fitting title for such a bold forest-dweller.
-Males are best known for their elaborate courtship display, or “lekking,” during which they fan their tails and produce a bizarre series of sounds—ranging from guttural coughs to comical cork-popping noises—all in the name of love.
+The name capercaillie comes from the Gaelic capull coille, meaning “horse of the woods,” a fitting title for such a bold and commanding forest-dweller.
+Males are best known for their elaborate courtship ritual, or “lekking,” in which they fan their tails and produce an extraordinary medley of sounds—guttural clicks, wheezes, and the occasional cork-pop flourish—all in the name of romance.

-Once extinct in Scotland by the late 1700s, capercaillies were successfully reintroduced about a century later and have since made a cautious comeback.
-Their diet includes insects, buds, leaves, and grasses, but they have a particular fondness for bilberries (or blaeberries).
+Once extinct in Scotland by the late 1700s, capercaillies were reintroduced about a century later and have since made a cautious return.
+Their diet ranges from insects and tender buds to leaves and grasses, with a particular fondness for bilberries (or blaeberries).
+And, of course—being a creature of proper Highland distinction—this bird even has its own tartan.

-This five-couple reel dance captures the wild energy of the capercaillie’s display, offering dancers the chance to dazzle their set with bold turns, sweeping circles, and playful advances and retirements.
-Kilts and plumage alike can strut their stuff—just don’t forget to "set and lek"!
-(Yes, that's grouse humour.) 🤪 🦃 🦃 🦃 🖤 ❤️ 💙 🪶 🪶
+This five-couple reel devised by Sue Burridge captures the wild energy of the capercaillie’s display, giving dancers every opportunity to dazzle the set with bold turns, sweeping circles, and just a hint of competitive flair.
+Kilts and plumage alike can strut their stuff—just don’t forget to “set and lek.”
+(A little grouse humour goes a long way to entertaining the ladies.) 🕺 💃 🤪 🦃 🦃 🦃 🖤 ❤️ 💙 🪶 🪶

 Capercaillie